DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

   And in that announcement, stressed that it is time to retire the SHA-1 hash.
   RSA-OAEP depends on the SHA-1 hash.
 Better to avoid using it, if possible.

+* This callout is compiled for use with Java 11, which will work with Apigee X and hybrid.
+If you have an older version of Apigee, then you will need to re-build the callout on your own.
+See the section on [Building](#building-the-jar).

 ## License

 This code is Copyright (c) 2017-2024 Google LLC, and is released under the